plone/plone.directives.form/README.txt

 -----------------

-If you need to create your own forms, this package provides a number of convenient base classes that will be grokked much like a grok.View or grok.CodeView.
-The grokkers take care of wrapping the form in a plone.z3cform FormWrapper as well.
+If you need to create your own forms, this package provides a number of convenient base classes that will be grokked much like a ``grok.View``.

+In Zope 2.10, the grokkers take care of wrapping the form in a `plone.z3cform`_ FormWrapper as well.
+In Zope 2.12 and later, there is no wrapper.

 The base classes can all be imported from plone.directives.form, e.g::